liriliri/eustia/README.md

 npm install -g eustia
 ```

-Suppose you are doing a new project, after creating a file named **index.html**,
+## Quick Example

-you want to use **trim** function in it, so you just write the code down as follows:
+Suppose you want to use trim function in index.html, just write the code
+down as follows:

 ```html
 <html>